-- Review key documentation related to the Foundation, including the Funding Agreement, statutes, bylaws, annual reports, business plan, grant application materials, promotional material, and the web site. - Assess the extent to which the Foundation practices good governance.
-Recommend ways to improve governance as required. - Examine the extent to which the Foundation is adequately managing risks.
-Recommend improvements as may be warranted.
+- · Review key documentation related to the Foundation, including the Funding Agreement, statutes, bylaws, annual reports, business plan, grant application materials, promotional material, and the web site. - Assess the extent to which the Foundation practices good governance.
+Recommend ways to improve governance as required.